Who we are:

 Dr. Ann Ballard Bryan, NCIDQ;

 Ann has been actively involved in historic preservation and restoration since 1994.
-She is an Associate Member of the American Institute for Conservation.
-She holds a Master of Science with an emphasis in curriculum development in Historic Preservation and Restoration.
-Ann is on the Board of Directors for the National Museum of Women in the Arts, Arkansas Chapter where she is Chair of the Polly Woods Scholarship subcommittee.
+She is an Associate Member of the American Institute for Conservation as a paper specialist.
+With a Bachelor of Interior Design and Master of Science including an emphasis in Historic Preservation and Restoration, Ann has worked on several historic homes and buildings.
+She has been a certificate holder in The National Council for Interior Design Qualification since 2001.
+Ann is on the Boards of Directors for the National Museum of Women in the Arts, Arkansas Chapter, Historic Dreamland Ballroom, and the Quapaw Quarter Association as an advocate for the preservation of historic structures in the Little Rock area.

 Mrs. Laura Bryan Curtner;